astibal/syspiper/README.md

 python app.py --config /etc/stats-proxy/prod-config.json

 # Config example:
-If allowed access is empty, system cannot be accessed.
-Add
+If `allowed_ips` access list is present, but empty, system cannot be accessed.
+On the contrary, if the list is _not_ present, system defaults to open access.

 > Note: API key is required, it may contain only alphanumeric characters and -_@.